Have files be a complete, aggregated list of all documents in that project

 It would be nice if there was a central point to view all files associated with a project, and it seems that the Files tab would be great for this.
 Basically it would aggregate all files on the project and list them with where they have been attached, and link to that page (ie. Wiki - Home).

 This would be convenient especially as projects grow and it makes it difficult to find files attached to Resolved Issues or buried wiki pages.

-#3 Updated by Michael Koch almost 9 years ago
+#3 Updated by Michael Koch about 11 years ago

 yeah, exactly!
 I know our teams could really use this feature as we're continually having difficulty finding files.